What the lab builds

 The lab treats LLMs as instruments for inquiry rather than commodity APIs.
 CLOS, Trinidad, DRAMATURG, CORTEX, EPPE, VERDICT, MORTEM, AXON, GALEN, and RECALL are documented in the research instrument index with their study problem and evidence artifact.

-Local-first AI & LLM systems
+Local-first Applied Intelligence and LLM systems

-Border manufacturing & maquiladoras
+Border manufacturing and maquiladoras

 Archival intelligence